 Finding the right tenants and avoiding the bad ones is critical for any landlord that wants to maintain their sanity while growing their rental business.
 Online tenant screening is therefore an indispensable tool.

-Just think about it, almost every nightmare rental scenario relates to the quality and maturity of your tenants: late payments, trashed properties, pet problems, evictions, etc. The cost of a bad tenant – of not screening – adds up.
+Just think about it, almost every nightmare rental scenario relates to the quality and maturity of your tenants: late payments, trashed properties, pet problems, evictions, etc. The cost of skipping tenant screening – adds up.
 But all of these challenges can be mitigated or entirely avoided if you have the right renter.

 Finding the right renter, however, can feel like a challenge.
 When it comes to tenant screening services, there are a lot of different types of reports and levels of detail you can request.
 Understanding what each report contains and the meaning of the data will give you the ability to take full advantage of your screening process.
-In this article, we’ll cover credit, criminal, and eviction reports.
+In this article, we cover the main aspects of how to screen tenants, including credit, criminal, and eviction reports.
 We’ll also provide tips for more effective passive screening, better rental application questions, and steps to avoid Fair Housing discrimination.

 Advantages of Tenant Screening